This Post May Contain Affiliate Links. We earn a commission if you click this link and make a purchase at no additional cost to you.

 Vinegar is perfect for cleaning your carpets!
 To spot treat your carpet with vinegar, in a large spray bottle mix equal parts of vinegar and water.
 Spray the mixture directly on the stain and let it sit for a few minutes.
 Then sprinkle baking soda onto the vinegar and scrub with a cleaning brush.
 Finally, rinse and vacuum!

 You can also use vinegar in a steam cleaner to vacuum your carpet.
 Just fill the cleaning solution tank with vinegar.
 As you are cleaning the smell of vinegar will be strong but it will dissipate as the carpet dries.

 Related: The vacuum that saved my carpet

 DIY All Purpose Cleaner

 Did you know you can make your own household cleaners instead of spending hundreds of dollars each year at the store?
 This DIY All Purpose Cleaner is just one example.
 Using vinegar and orange peels you can make a cleaner that will be perfect for so many areas of your home!
-You will need orange peels, distilled white vinegar, a mason jar and a spray bottle.
+You will need orange peels, distilled white vinegar, a mason jar, and a spray bottle.

 Fill your mason jar with orange peels and add vinegar.
 Seal up the mason jar and let it sit for 2 weeks.
 (It takes time to create this magical solution.)
-After 2 weeks, strain the vinegar from the orange peels and pour into a spray bottle.
+After 2 weeks, strain the vinegar from the orange peels and pour it into a spray bottle.
 This glass bottle works great!
 And that’s it!
 You are ready to start cleaning!